Gut Healthy Chicken Salad

 Can I make this ahead of time?

-This is a great salad for meal prep, yes!
+This is a great salad for meal prep in an airtight container, yes!
 Just don’t put the dressing on until you’re ready to eat it.

 Serving Suggestions